Parthenogenesis in squamates: Facultative parthenogenesis

 Facultative parthenogenesis is the type of parthenogenesis when a female individual can reproduce via both sexual and asexual reproduction.
 Females can produce viable offspring with or without genetic contribution from a male, and such an ability may, just like true parthenogens, enable colonization of new habitats by single female animals.
 Facultative parthenogenesis is extremely rare in nature, with only a few examples of animal taxa capable of facultative parthenogenesis, of which none are vertebrate taxa.

 Facultative parthenogenesis is often incorrectly used to describe cases of accidental or spontaneous parthenogenesis in normally sexual animals, including many examples in squamata.
 For example, many cases of accidental parthenogenesis in sharks, some snakes, Komodo dragons and a variety of domesticated birds were widely perpetuated as facultative parthenogenesis.
 These cases should, however, be considered accidental parthenogenesis, given the frequency of asexually produced eggs and their hatching rates are extremely low, in contrast to true facultative parthenogenesis where the majority of asexually produced eggs hatch.
 In addition, asexually produced offspring in vertebrates exhibit extremely high levels of sterility, highlighting that this mode of reproduction is not adaptive.
 The occurrence of such asexually produced eggs in sexual animals can be explained by a meiotic error, leading to automictically produced eggs.

+Facultative parthenogenesis in snakes

+King cobra snakes have been demonstrated to be capable of facultative parthenogenesis.
+The mechanism of parthenogenesis is a modification of meiosis called terminal fusion automixis, a process that involves the fusion of the meiotic products formed at the anaphase II stage of meiosis.

+Three species of the Neotropical pit viper Bothrops atrox group have been show to be capable of facultative parthenogenesis based on information concerning their captivity and also by testing using molecular markers (heterologous microsatellites).
+In these cases non-viable ova, infertile eggs and deformed offspring were common.

+In a pet ball python, parthenogenetic reproduction was shown to occur.
+When a mother and her early-stage embryos were compared genetically, the embryos were found to be of parthenogenetic origin.

+When in captivity, the Burmese python was shown to be able to reproduce asexually.
+The offspring were found to be clones of their mother and reproduction was apparently by a parthenogenetic mechanism involving a variation of the meiotic process.